RenegadeLucien/project-tenacity/README.md

 It is important to note that if this is your first time using Project Tenacity, the tool must gather Grand Exchange data on all of the items in its item database.
 This takes approximately 5-7 minutes.
 Also, every time a profile is created or loaded, the tool will calculate the optimal path for the profile, which will take up to a minute depending on player progress.

 Once your profile is created or loaded, you will be on the main pathing screen.
-This screen consists of two tables: an achievement table that contains every achievement in RuneScape that your character has not yet completed, and a plyaer table that includes details about your player, such as your player's skill levels, bank, gear, and the achievements they have completed.
+This screen consists of two tables: an achievement table that contains every achievement in RuneScape that your character has not yet completed, and a player table that includes details about your player, such as your player's skill levels, bank, gear, and the achievements they have completed.

 The achievement table will provide an estimate of the amount of time that it will take you to complete each achievement in the game.
 This estimate is determined through three parts: the time taken to fulfill all the requirements for the achievement, the time taken to actually complete the achievement itself, and the time saved by the rewards the achievement gives (this time is deducted from the previous two.)
 As such, if an achievement provides a lot of reward for little cost, it will be ranked higher on the table than a task that provides no rewards for the same cost.